Zren/zren.github.io/_posts/2022-02-17-kde-neon-update-bug-feb-16.markdown

 -----

 Ran `sudo apt update && sudo apt full-upgrade` last night (Feb 16, 2022).
-IIRC, the was some resolved conflicts around the `libkwin4-effect-builtins1` package, but I can't find mention of it in the history.
+IIRC, there was some resolved conflicts around the `libkwin4-effect-builtins1` package, but I can't find mention of it in the history.

 I initiated the restart on the computer and went to bed.